shodty/roam-breadcrumbs/README.md

 The top bar has a max width, but when it overflows, it is horizontally scrollable using the mousewheel.
 Currently, the extension displays your last 15 page/block visits.

-If recent visit is a page, the recent link will display as that page's title, truncated to 25 characters.
+- If recent visit is a page, the recent link will display as that page's title, truncated to 25 characters.

-If recent visit is your daily notes, the recent link will display as "Daily Notes", prefixed with an orange ✹.
+- If recent visit is your daily notes, the recent link will display as "Daily Notes", prefixed with an orange ✹.

-If recent visit is a focused block, the recent link will display as that block's content, truncated to 20 characters and prefixed with a blue 🞇.
+- If recent visit is a focused block, the recent link will display as that block's content, truncated to 20 characters and prefixed with a blue 🞇.

-This extension can be installed using Roam Depot.
-It does not manipulate your notes in any way.

-Demo:
+### Demo:

-COMING SOON
+__COMING SOON__

 CSS to target if manually styling:
 `#recentLinks`